 Broil: These slow cooker pork ribs get pulled out and popped on a baking sheet.
 Slather them in your preferred BBQ sauce and then pop them under the broiler for a couple of minutes.

-Once the barbecue sauce starts to caramelize, your ribs are ready!
+Once the barbecue sauce starts to caramelize, your slow cooker ribs are ready!
 Keep a close eye on them so they don’t burn.
+You can also serve these with the BBQ sauce on the side.
+Broiling them is still a good idea though!

 These are seriously best slow cooker ribs!!